 - partners of women who are at least 28 weeks pregnant if the partner has not received a pertussis booster in the last ten years

-- parents or guardians of babies born on or after 1 June 2015, if their baby is under six months of age and they have not received a pertussis booster in the last ten years
+- parents or guardians of babies if their baby is under six months of age and they have not received a pertussis booster in the last ten years

-- Aboriginal and Torres Strait Islander people, refugees and asylum seekers, and vulnerable citizens who are 10 years of age and over.
+- Aboriginal and Torres Strait Islander people, refugees and asylum seekers, and vulnerable citizens who are 10 years of age and over for catch-up immunisation.